This page is under review and will be updated shortly. Content should be read with consideration of the new Public Sector Act 2022.

 Create an employee, executive, or chief executive performance and development agreement (PDA).
-Queensland Government employees are required to continually improve all aspects of their performance under the Public Service Act 2008.
+Queensland Government employees are required to continually improve all aspects of their performance under the Public Sector Act 2022.

 Schedule regular conversations and help your employee meet and exceed their performance and development goals as part of your positive management practices.